messlabnyu/irqdebloat/README.md

 LLVM 3.3 is required to build PANDA (`fuzzer/buildllvm.sh`).
 Make sure to install it under repo root `llvm` dir, and then run `fuzzer/build.sh` to build PANDA.

-Trace analysis depends on [Binary Ninja (Headless)](https://binary.ninja).
-All scripts are tested on the Headless version.
+Trace analysis depends on [Binary Ninja](https://binary.ninja).
+All scripts are tested on the _Headless_ version.
 May require [Unicorn](https://www.unicorn-engine.org) dependency when analyzing MIPS traces.
-Currently support Arm32 and MIPS Rev.1.

 # Run